Skip to content

 Registration for activities can be completed online at this link: parks.uaoh.net

 All facilities are cash-free.
 All pass and daily fees must be paid by credit card (Visa, Master Card and Discover Card).
-If you wish to use cash or check to purchase your passes, please visit the Municipal Services Center.
 Children two and under are free, and do not require a pass or daily admission.

 POOL RENTAL